JulianWer/OllamaBench/README.md

-Of course.
-A new README has been created that incorporates the fact that the project is from a bachelor thesis and also integrates the analysis from the provided Jupyter Notebook.

-Here is the new `README.md`:

 # OllamaBench: A Comprehensive Benchmarking Framework for Local LLMs

 OllamaBench is a robust and extensible framework for the performance evaluation of local language models running via Ollama.
 This project was developed as part of a **bachelor thesis** and provides an automated pipeline for rigorous testing, AI-based evaluation, and detailed analysis through an interactive dashboard and command-line interface (CLI).